-An analysis of both the visual results (Fig.\ref{fig_Noise}) and the quantitative metrics (Tab.\ref{tab_Noise}) reveals that, for the Urban dataset, super-resolution performance remains highly satisfactory.
-Training exclusively on Clean data yields the best results, while the Noisy training exhibits a slight performance decline, consistent with the nature of the respective datasets.
-However, when evaluated on the Noisy Urban test set, the detrimental effects of noise become evident: networks trained on Clean data display pronounced artifacts, and the HalfMix configuration only partially mitigates these effects, leading to a noticeable degradation in performance.
+An analysis of both the visual results (Fig.\ref{fig_Noise}) and the quantitative metrics (Tab.\ref{tab_Noise}) reveals that, for the Urban dataset without noise addition, training exclusively on Clean data yields the best results, while the Noisy training exhibits a slight performance decline, consistent with the nature of the respective datasets.
+However, when evaluated on the \textit{Urban + 60dB} test set, the detrimental effects of noise become evident: networks trained on Clean data display pronounced artifacts, and the HalfMix configuration only partially mitigates these effects, leading to a noticeable degradation in performance.
 These observations underscore the importance of introducing noise during training to enhance robustness.
+This trend is confirmed for the \textit{Urban + 30 dB} dataset, which represents one of the highest noise levels generated by the data synthesis process: the impact of noise becomes dramatic.
+Networks trained on Clean and HalfMix data exhibit poor performance, with pronounced ringing artifacts and severe distortions.
+In contrast, the Noisy and StdAware models manage to maintain reasonable performance under such challenging conditions, highlighting the importance of incorporating variable noise levels during training to achieve robust super-resolution in heavily degraded scenarios.

-Nonetheless, training exclusively on noisy data leads to a significant loss of performance when applied to clean images.
+As a conclusion of this ablation study about noise, training exclusively on clean data leads to a low robustness of the method, while training only on noisy data yield a significant loss of performance when applied to clean images.
 Consequently, the StdAware configuration emerges as the most effective compromise, offering improved resilience to noise while preserving high reconstruction quality on noiseless data.
-When the noise level is unavailable, an acceptable alternative is to train the neural network with the HalfMix strategy.